-The Corporation does not use any specific practices to identify and mitigate compensation policies and practices that could encourage an NEO or individual at a principal business unit or division to take inappropriate or excessive risks.
-The Board believes that the Corporation's compensation program for its existing executive officers is designed to provide executive incentives for the achievement of near-term and long-term objectives, without motivating such individuals to take inappropriate or excessive risk.
+The Corporation does not have specific measures in place to identify and mitigate compensation policies that might encourage NEOs or individuals in key divisions to take inappropriate or excessive risks.
+The Board believes that the Corporation's compensation program for its executive officers is designed to provide executive incentives for the achievement of near-term and long-term objectives, without motivating such individuals to take inappropriate or excessive risk.
 The Board will provide regular oversight of the Corporation's risk management practices and may delegate to the GCN Committee the responsibility to provide risk oversight of compensation policies and practices and to identify and mitigate compensation policies and practices that could encourage inappropriate or excessive risk taking by the executive team.